-Main/Initial Assessment: The Main (IA) Assessment contained document reviews, record reviews, interviews of responsible personnel, calculation verifications, site inspection at storage and chipping facility, five forest site visits and tracking of feedstock batches.
-Critical control points included verification of feedstock classification and category (SBP-compliant biomass) within the defined supply base and checking the chain-of-custody volume accounting thoroughly, as well as the data available as specified in the Instruction notes 5A, 5B and 5C on collection and communication of data.
+Critical control points included verification of forest of origin, implementation of risk mitigation measures in accordance with the RRA for Denmark, feedstock classification and category (SBP-compliant biomass; PEFC certified) within the defined supply base and checking the chain-of-custody volume accounting and supplier documentation thoroughly against DTS recordings, as well as the data and records available as specified in SBP std.
+5 and the Instruction note 5E on collection and communication of data and the resulting SAR report for mobile chipping in correct format.